Rundle Mall: Sturt Theatre

 Alfred Drake, owner of the Norfolk Arms Hotel, built the Grand Picture Theatre (also known as the Grand Theatre) on the site of the hotel, to the design of architect R. R. G. (Rowland) Assheton, with construction supervised by architect A. J. C. Assheton.
 It was an elaborate building of five storeys (some of it used as an hotel), with a ticket box of marble, a wide arch at its front entrance, two sliding roofs for ventilation purposes, and a polished cedar staircase.
 Its opening night for the Lord Mayor of Adelaide (then Isaac Isaacs) and other notable people took place on 30 November 1916, while the public opening took place the following day, when The Fool's Revenge was shown.
 Drake and his son continued to operate the cinema for many years, earning good profits, and well-known organist Horace Weber played at the theatre.

 In the early 1930s, with the advent of "talkies", the theatre underwent refurbishment in Art Deco style, its name was changed to Mayfair Theatre.
-Having been acquired by British Cinemas Ltd, on its opening night, Good Friday (30 March) 1934, the programme was announced as "British Films for British People".
-The then Lord Mayor, Jonathan Cain, was present at the opening night.
+Having been acquired by British Cinemas, on its opening night, Good Friday (30 March) 1934, the programme was announced as "British Films for British People".
+Lord Mayor, Jonathan Cain, was present at the opening night.

 In 1953, it once again underwent renovations, with a new 40 ft wide screen, allowing major films to be shown, and it was renamed to Sturt Theatre, then owned by Greater Union.

 The cinema closed in 1976, and underwent conversion into offices, with only the facade remaining of the original building.
 The building is at 21–23 Rundle Mall.